-2008 Reclamation and Sustainable Mineral Development Awards Program Sponsored by the United States Department of Interior's Bureau of Land Management
+2010 Reclamation and Sustainable Mineral Development Awards Program

+Sponsored by the United States Department of the Interior's Bureau of Land Management

-The Department of the Interior (DOI) is the nation's principal conservation agency.
-Its mission is to protect America's treasures for future generations, provide access to our nation's natural and cultural heritage, offer recreation opportunities, honor our trust responsibilities to American Indians and Alaska Natives and our responsibilities to island communities, conduct scientific research, provide wise stewardship of energy and mineral resources, foster sound use of land and water resources, and conserve and protect fish and wildlife.
-The DOI manages 507 million acres of surface land, or about one-fifth of the land in the United States, including 95 million acres managed by the Fish and Wildlife Service, 84 million acres managed by the National Park Service and 262 million acres managed by the Bureau of Land Management (BLM).
-Much of this land is managed for resource protection, such as at Yellowstone and Yosemite National Parks, two of the nation's crown jewels, but other lands are managed for multiple use benefits including mineral development.
+The Department of the Interior (DOI) is the Nation's principal conservation agency.
+Its mission is to protect America's treasures for future generations, provide access to our Nation's natural and cultural heritage, offer recreation opportunities, honor our trust responsibilities to American Indians and Alaska Natives and our responsibilities to island communities, conduct scientific research, provide wise stewardship of energy and mineral resources, foster sound use of land and water resources, and conserve and protect fish and wildlife.
+The DOI manages 507 million acres of surface land, or about one-fifth of the land in the United States, including 95 million acres managed by the Fish and Wildlife Service, 84 million acres managed by the National Park Service, and 254 million acres managed by the Bureau of Land Management (BLM).
+Much of this land is managed for resource protection, such as the Yellowstone and Yosemite National Parks, two of the nation's crown jewels, but other lands are managed for multiple-use benefits including mineral development.

 The DOI created the Reclamation and Sustainable Mineral Development Awards Program to showcase some of the finest examples of responsible mineral resource development.
-The DOI through the Office of Surface Mining, Reclamation and Enforcement (OSM) has presented reclamation awards to coal operators since the initiation of the awards program in 1986.
-In 2002, the Department requested that the BLM institute its own annual award program and that the program be open to non-coal solid mineral operations nationally without regard to land ownership.
+The DOI, through the Office of Surface Mining, Reclamation and Enforcement (OSM), has presented reclamation awards to coal operators since the initiation of the awards program in 1986.
+In 2002, the Department requested that the BLM institute its own annual awards program and the program be open to non-coal solid mineral operations nationally without regard to land ownership.

-The underpinning of BLM's award program is sustainable development - development that meets the needs of the present generation without compromising the ability of future generations to meet their own needs.
-The four award categories are: The Hardrock Mineral Environmental Award, The Hardrock Mineral Community Outreach and Economic Security Award, The Hardrock Mineral Small Operator Award, and The Hadrock Mineral Director's Award.
-The purpose of all four awards is to recognize work in any of the three components of sustainable development: environmental health, social responsibility, and economic security.
-Coal operators will not be eligible for recognition through this program, but are encouraged to participate in the reclamation award program managed by the OSM.
-Below is a description of the four categories of BLM awards.
+The foundation of BLM's award program is sustainable development-land use development that meets the needs of the present generation without compromising the ability of future generations to meet future needs.
+The five award categories are The Hardrock Mineral Environmental Award, The Hardrock Mineral Community Outreach and Economic Security Award, The Hardrock Mineral Small Operator Award, The Hardrock Mineral Director's Award, and The "Fix a Shaft Today!"
+(FAST!)
+Award.
+The FAST!
+Award was introduced in 2009.
+The purpose of all five awards is to recognize work in any of the three components of sustainable development: environmental health, social responsibility, and economic security.
+Coal operators will not be eligible for recognition through this program, but are encouraged to participate in the awards program managed by OSM.
+Below is a description of the five awards categories of the BLM awards.